 5. Use Skin Barriers

-Vaseline petroleum jelly is a widely accepted moisturizer, which is counted as safe to apply on your baby’s skin.
-It acts both as a moisturizer and an efficient skin barrier that prevents the drool from further contacting the irritated skin of the baby.
+Vaseline petroleum jelly is a widely accepted moisturizer that is considered safe to apply to your baby’s skin.
+(2) It acts both as a moisturizer and an efficient skin barrier that prevents the drool from further contacting the irritated skin of the baby.

 6. Wipe It